15 grants awarded to organizations, matched with 16 new graduate students

 Projects supported by University of Florida students and scholars:

-Nine UF students and scholars were selected to support eight projects in Ghana, Rwanda and Uganda with the Horticulture Innovation Lab.
-One project in particular will be supported by two students who also work closely together as business partners and will be securing outside funding for the additional student’s travel costs.
+Nine Ten UF students and scholars were selected to support eight projects in Ghana, Rwanda, Uganda and Nepal with the Horticulture Innovation Lab.
+One project in particular will be supported by two UF students who also work closely together as business partners and who will be securing outside funding for the additional student’s travel costs.

 - Ghana: The Kumasi Institute of Tropical Agriculture has been awarded a Trellis Fund project, to provide farmer trainings on organic agricultural practices for fruit and vegetable production.
 Claire Friedrichsen, a UF student pursuing a Ph.D. in Soil and Water Sciences, will travel to Ghana to support this project.